Hint mode is switched on Switch off

 3. Returns Independent of the Stock Market.
 Indexed bonds offer returns that are not linked to the performance of the stock market.
 This characteristic makes them an attractive choice for those seeking to hedge against inflation and diversify their investment portfolio.
 They provide a reliable source of income that is not subject to the fluctuations of the stock market.

-4. Insights Into Inflation Expectations.
+4. Insights into Inflation Expectations.
 Typically, comparing the yields of inflation index-linked bonds to those of nominal fixed-income securities with corresponding maturities can offer valuable insights into inflation expectations within the economy.

 Drawbacks